StateFarmIns/terraform-aws-quicksight-user-pruning/README.md

 # Overview

 QuickSight behaves differently than many other AWS services.
-When you log in to the AWS console, State Farm isn't charged.
-State Farm is only charged for usage.
+When you log in to the AWS console, you aren't charged.
+You are only charged for usage.

 Not so in the QuickSight console.
 When you login, you are asked for your e-mail address.
 Upon submitting, you create yourself as an author.
 Your account is charged [$24/month](https://aws.amazon.com/quicksight/pricing/) in perpetuity.